 With many years of experience in the food storage business, we are able to help customers build a well-rounded survival plan that includes emergency food storage, water storage (and filters), emergency cooking, first aid, and more.
 We offer over 250 different food storage items in #10 size cans.
 All the products in #10 cans are either dried foods or freeze dried foods, both of which are long term storable foods.

 Survival Foods & Gear

-People store emergency foods or have food storage for all types of reasons such as a rainy day, provident living, lost my job, end of the world (dooms day) ect.
-We sell shelf-stable foods that make up an emergency food supply.
-Shelf life varies by product and storage temperature.
+People store emergency foods or have food storage for all types of reasons, such as a rainy day, provident living, loss of employment, end of the world (doomsday), etc. We sell shelf-stable foods that make up an emergency food supply.
+Shelf life varies based on product and storage temperature.